 - Math Enjoyment

 by Henry Penfold is a year 4 teacher in Southampton who is also the ICT leader.
-He is keen into technology and how it can support learning.
-He is a Primary School Teacher, KS2, and ICT co-ordinator as well as a Keen Cricket follower.
+He is keen on technology and how it can support learning.
+He is a Primary School Teacher, KS2, and ICT coordinator as well as a Keen Cricket follower.